lancedb/lancedb/docs/src/integrations.md

 db = lancedb.connect("/tmp/lancedb")
 ```

-And write `Pandas DataFrame` to LanceDB directly.
+And write a `Pandas DataFrame` to LanceDB directly.

 ```py
 import pandas as pd